-Note that candidates who have failed an assessment unit (sat exam or submitted work) through poor academic performance will be deemed to have academically failed that assessment unit.
-No mark cap will be imposed on the examination of the second attempt, but the candidate will be debarred from receiving a Merit or Distinction overall except where the assessment unit contributes 10% or less of the overall mark for the examination for the degree.
+Note that candidates who have failed an assessment unit through poor academic performance will be deemed to have academically failed that assessment unit.
+No mark cap will be imposed on the examination of the second attempt, but the candidate will be debarred from receiving a Merit or Distinction overall.

-Candidates who have missed a sat examination or failed to submit a piece of examined work before the expiry of the late submission period (section 3.6, above) without prior or retrospective dispensation from the Proctors will be deemed to have technically failed that assessment unit; they will be permitted to re-sit or re-submit that assessment unit once, as described above, under which circumstances their mark for that assessment unit will be capped at a maximum of 50 and they will be debarred from receiving a Merit or Distinction for the examination overall.
+Candidates who have failed to submit a piece of examined work before the expiry of the late submission period (section 3.6, above) without prior or retrospective dispensation from the Proctors will be deemed to have technically failed that assessment unit; they will be permitted to resubmit that assessment unit once, as described above, under which circumstances their mark for that assessment unit will be capped at a maximum of 50 and they will be debarred from receiving a Merit or Distinction for the examination overall.